Planning ahead will ensure you and your family can enjoy a wonderful adventure together

 In fact, based on how long your road trip will be, you may have a few one-night stops en route before getting to the final destination.

-Consider the costs of lodging along the way and once you arrive wherever you’re going.
+When budget planning, consider the costs of lodging along the way and once you arrive wherever you’re going.
 There is dramatic variety in these costs, of course.
-But here are some things to consider:

-• Are you planning on camping out in your own tent?
+- Will you be camping out in your own tents?
 That’s a lot cheaper.
 But you may still have small campsite fees.

-• Will you be staying in hotels?
+- Will you be staying in hotels?
 Estimate the cost based on location.
-Motels along the way can be cheap options for a night of sleep before another long drive.
+Motels along the way can be cheaper options for a night of sleep before another long drive.

-Consider all the lodging options before deciding what works best for your family and your budget.
+Consider all the lodging options before deciding what works best for your family and your road trip budget.

-You want to estimate your fuel costs so you can budget accordingly.
-Note that fuel will vary based on location, but you can get an average cost for your route to plan ahead.
+Budget planning must account for an estimate of your fuel costs so you can plan accordingly.
+Note that fuel prices will vary based on location, but you can get an average cost for your route to plan ahead.

 Once you have these details, it’s simple math.
 Divide your total miles by your miles per gallon, and then multiply that by the average cost of fuel.
 It’s helpful to do this in separate chunks if you’ll be driving through places with widely varying fuel prices.

 Don’t forget all those road trip snacks.
-Whether you plan ahead and pack all the snacks and meals you might need or you stop several times en route, the cost of food and drinks shouldn’t be ignored.
+This is an optimal way to save on your road trip expenses.
+You can plan ahead and pack all the snacks and meals you might need for your trip.
+Or you could stop several times en route, but that could become costly.
+Thus, it’s important that the cost of food and drinks aren’t ignored.

 You’ll save a ton if you plan well, but part of the fun of a road trip is grabbing the random gas station snacks you find along the way.
 Find a balance between healthy (and cheaper) packed items plus the occasional fun bonus treat.

-From your oil to brakes to headlights and more, a trip check can give you peace of mind for the journey.
+From your oil and brakes to headlights and wipers, a trip check can give you peace of mind for the journey.

 And, of course, there are all the regular expenses that you’ll want to make sure are updated and inclusive!
 These are car insurance and AAA or other roadside assistance policies.
 Make sure they apply wherever you’re going.